vaishviverma/recipes-data-scraping/recipetineats/readme.md

-Three steps to get recipes:
+Note: You must properly download the chromedriver folder, depending on your OS.
+After this, replace the path in each script with the path of your chromedriver.
+To find where to replace, simply search "chromedriver".

+Step 1: Chromedriver setup based on the above note.

-Step 1: Extract direct links to recipes and store it in a file named "links.txt".
+Step 2: Run scrape_links.py.
+This extracts direct links to recipes and stores it in a file named "links.txt".
-We lost the script for scraping these links, but can be written easily.

-Step 2: Download the chromedriver folder, based on your OS, and make sure this folder is not renamed.

 Step 3: Run script.py.
+This scrapes recipes and stores it in a csv.